COVID-19 in Bulgaria: 284 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 COVID-19 in Bulgaria: 284 New Cases in the Last 24 hours

-Two hundred and eighty-four new cases of coronavirus were registered in the last 24 hours in Bulgaria.
-Not a single person died, according to data from the Unified Information Portal.
+The new confirmed cases of coronavirus in Bulgaria for the last 24 hours are 284, according to the data of the Unified Information Portal.

-The situation with the coronavirus is improving compared to a week ago.
-At that time, 343 new infections were reported, and there were five deaths.

-The 284 new cases were identified from 4,948 tests (5.74 percent were positive).
-Nearly 65 percent of the newly infected have not been vaccinated against COVID-19 (they have not completed the vaccination course).

-386 people diagnosed with COVID-19 were hospitalized, 35 of them in intensive care units.
-A week ago, 372 people were in hospital, 37 of them - under intensive care.

-There are 73 new arrivals in medical facilities in the last 24 hours.
-More than 75 percent of them have not been vaccinated.
+4,948 tests were performed, which means that the proportion of positive results is 5.74 percent.

+In the last 24 hours, there have been no registered deaths of patients with confirmed coronavirus infection.

+To date, there are 386 people in hospitals with a diagnosis of COVID-19, of which 35 are in intensive care units.
+There are 73 newly admitted to hospital treatment.

-303 people with a positive test for coronavirus were reported as cured in the last 24 hours.
-The total number of recoveries is 1,248,448.
+303 people were cured in the last 24 hours and a total of 1,248,448 since the beginning of the pandemic.

-In the last 24 hours, 252 doses of vaccines against COVID-19 were administered.
-Their total number since the beginning of the campaign in our country is 4,601,542.
+In the last 24 hours, 252 doses of vaccines against COVID-19 have been administered, and a total of 4,601,542 doses have been administered since the start of the vaccination campaign.

-2,074,630 people have completed the vaccination course.
-938,015 of them were given a booster dose, i.e. they were revaccinated, and 65,446 people were given a booster dose with an adapted vaccine.

 Follow Novinite.com on Twitter and Facebook